 South Korean President Yoon Suk-yeol met Japanese Prime Minister Kishida Fumio on Wednesday and affirmed their mutual interests in thawing the frozen bilateral relationship, South Korean Presidential Office said.

 In the written briefing, the Presidential Office also said that the two leaders “shared serious concerns over North Korea’s nuclear program involving the nuclear test and the new law on nuclear forces policy.”
-It said that the two leaders held a 30-minute “informal talk” at the building where Kishida was attending the High-level Meeting of the Friends of the Comprehensive Nuclear Test Ban Treaty (CTMT).
+It said that the two leaders held a 30-minute “informal talk” at the building where Kishida was attending the High-level Meeting of the Friends of the Comprehensive Nuclear Test Ban Treaty (CTBT).

 The Presidential Office noted that the meeting came 34 months after the summit meeting between then-South Korean President Moon Jae-in and then-Japanese Prime Minister Abe Shinzo in December 2019.

 However, unlike the summit meeting between Moon and Abe, Wednesday’s “informal meeting” happened with no official announcements by the two parties.
 Usually, the two sides announce the schedule and agendas for the summit meeting together, but the Presidential Office notified reporters two minutes after the meeting began.
 According to the reporters covering Yoon’s visit to New York, the Presidential Office has consistently refused to share the schedule by saying “no comment.”
-In this context, only Japanese reporters, who were onsite covering Kishida’s attendance of the CTMT meeting, could take photos of Yoon walking into the building to meet Kishida.
+In this context, only Japanese reporters, who were onsite covering Kishida’s attendance of the CTBT meeting, could take photos of Yoon walking into the building to meet Kishida.

 The extreme delay in notifications came after the South Korean Presidential Office prematurely announced a planned summit between Yoon and Kishida, which Japan repeatedly denied.